 Positive student behaviour and attitudes are reinforced through the Student Management Policy.
 All children are provided with the opportunity to socialise with children of different age groups and cultural backgrounds.
-Clubs such as Lego, Running, Dancing, Mindfullness in Calm Corner, Drawing and Library, operate at lunch times, to enable students to pursue their individual interests.
+Clubs such as Lego, Make-it, Running, Dancing, Mindfullness in Calm Corner, Drawing and Library, operate at lunch times, to enable students to pursue their individual interests.
 Instrumental music lessons are out-sourced and run outside school times as well as during class time on a rotating roster.

 The school also ensures appropriate resources and time are provided for all key learning areas to be covered comprehensively.
 Programs that actively support curriculum include excursions, school camps, student well-being, a buddy program and a highly organised transition program (both kindergarten to Foundation and years 6 to 7).

 Parent information nights are held early in the year and Student-Led Conferences between student-parent-and teacher are held after mid-year.
 Parents meet with the teachers on occasions when required.
 Two written reports for parents are provided for each child annually.
-The school has fully implemented AusVELS and POLT.
+The school has fully implemented the Victorian Curriculum and POLT.